BEP: A Binary Error Propagation Algorithm for Binary Neural Networks Training: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we empirically evaluate the proposed \algname{} algorithm.
 The experiments have two main objectives: \textit{(i)} to benchmark \algname{} against the SotA method for binary training of MLPs~\citep{colombo2025training}, and \textit{(ii)} to demonstrate the generality of \algname{}'s global credit assignment by applying it to binary RNNs, a setting for which local learning methods are unsuited.
-The Python code used in our experiments is available in a public repository\footnote{The repository will be made available upon acceptance}.
+The Python code used in our experiments is available in a public repository\footnote{https://github.com/AI-Tech-Research-Lab/BEP}.
 Section~\ref{subsec:exp_setup} describes the experimental setup.
 Section~\ref{subsec:exp1} evaluates \algname{} on binary MLPs against both the SotA approach and QAT-based methods that rely on full-precision BP.
 Section~\ref{subsec:exp2} tests \algname{} on binary RNNs, contrasting its performance with QAT.
 Finally, Section~\ref{subsec:exp3} explores the effect of the gating hyperparameter $\nu$ on training dynamics.